kaanpasa/kaanpasa/README.md

 Full Stack PHP Web Developer
 ----------------------------

-I am computer engineer that has passion to infformation technologies, especially on web development.
+I am computer engineer that has passion to information technologies, especially on web development.
 I've graduated from Karabük University's Computer Engineering departmant.
-I am trying to design my career path on PHP web development.
+I am trying to design my career path on web development with PHP.

 * 🌍  I'm based in Kırklareli, Turkey
 * ✉️  You can contact me at [kaanpasa@protonmail.com](mailto:kaanpasa@protonmail.com)